-- (C) Opium poppy or poppy straw; - (D) Cocaine, its salts, optical and geometric isomers, or salts of isomers; - (E) Ecgonine, its derivatives, their salts, isomers, or salts of isomers; - (F) Methamphetamine, its salts, isomers, or salts of its isomers; - (G) Phenmetrazine, or its salts; or - (H) Phencyclidine or a phencyclidine immediate precursor. - (d) Fourth Degree.
-A person commits fourth degree trafficking of a controlled substance when that person knowingly distributes, manufactures, or possesses with intent to distribute or manufacture, a measurable quantity of any controlled substance that is, in fact, listed in Schedule I, II, or III as defined in Subchapter II of this Chapter. - (e) Fifth Degree.
-A person commits fifth degree trafficking of a controlled substance when that person knowingly distributes, manufactures, or possesses with intent to distribute or manufacture, a measurable quantity of any controlled substance. - (f) Aggregation of Quantities.
-When a single scheme or systematic course of conduct could give rise to multiple charges under this section, the government instead may bring one charge and aggregate the quantities of a controlled substance involved in the scheme or systematic course of conduct to determine the grade of the offense. - (g) Weight of Mixtures and Compounds not to Include Edible Products or Non-Consumable Containers. - (1) For controlled substances that are contained within edible products and that are intended to be consumed as food or beverages, the total weight of the controlled substance shall be determined by calculating the concentration of the controlled substance contained within the mixture and then calculating the total amount of controlled substance that is present.
-The weight of the inert edible mixture will not be added to determine the total weight of the compound or mixture containing a controlled substance. - (2) The weight of a non-consumable container in which a controlled substance is stored or carried shall not be included in the weight of the compound or mixture containing the controlled substance. - (h) (g) Penalties. - First degree trafficking of a controlled substance is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree trafficking of a controlled substance is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree trafficking of a controlled substance is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+- (G) More than 20 grams of a compound or mixture containing phenmetrazine, or its salts; or - (H) More than 10 grams of a compound or mixture containing phencyclidine or a phencyclidine immediate precursor. - (c) Third degree.
+A person commits third degree trafficking of a controlled substance when that person: - (1) Knowingly distributes, manufactures, or possesses with intent to distribute or manufacture, a measurable quantity of a controlled substance; and - (2) The controlled substance is, in fact, a compound or mixture containing: - (A) Opium, its phenanthrene alkaloids, or their derivatives, except isoquinoline alkaloids of opium; - (B) Any salt, compound, isomer, derivative, or preparation thereof which is chemically equivalent to or identical with any of the substances referred to in subparagraph (A) of this paragraph; - (C) Opium poppy or poppy straw; - (D) Cocaine, its salts, optical and geometric isomers, or salts of isomers; - (E) Ecgonine, its derivatives, their salts, isomers, or salts of isomers; - (F) Methamphetamine, its salts, isomers, or salts of its isomers; - (G) Phenmetrazine, or its salts; or - (H) Phencyclidine or a phencyclidine immediate precursor. - (d) Fourth degree.
+A person commits fourth degree trafficking of a controlled substance when that person knowingly distributes, manufactures, or possesses with intent to distribute or manufacture, a measurable quantity of any controlled substance that is, in fact, listed in Schedule I, II, or III as defined in Subchapter II of this Chapter. - (e) Fifth degree.
+A person commits fifth degree trafficking of a controlled substance when that person knowingly distributes, manufactures, or possesses with intent to distribute or manufacture, a measurable quantity of any controlled substance. - (f) Aggregation of quantities.
+When a single scheme or systematic course of conduct could give rise to multiple charges under this section, the government instead may bring one charge and aggregate the quantities of a controlled substance involved in the scheme or systematic course of conduct to determine the grade of the offense. - (g) Weight of mixtures and compounds not to include edible products or non-consumable containers. - (1) For controlled substances that are contained within edible products and that are intended to be consumed as food or beverages, the total weight of the controlled substance shall be determined by calculating the concentration of the controlled substance contained within the mixture and then calculating the total amount of controlled substance that is present.
+The weight of the inert edible mixture will not be added to determine the total weight of the compound or mixture containing a controlled substance.